-AAFP recommends renewal of booster shots every three years after the first booster shot, but a lot of indoor cat parents renew their kitty’s boosters within 3-7 years.
+AAFP recommends the renewal of booster shots every three years after the first booster shot, but a lot of indoor cat parents renew their kitty’s boosters within 3-7 years.

-Anti-rabies vaccine is another core vaccine for your feline friend.
-It is a must, regardless if your cat is an indoor or an outdoor type since it is dangerous not just for your cat but also for humans.
+The anti-rabies vaccine is another core vaccine for your feline friend.
+It is a must, regardless of whether your cat is an indoor or an outdoor type since it is dangerous not just for your cat but also for humans.

 If you have both outdoor and indoor tabbies, however, it is recommended to continue FeLV because your indoor kitty may still contract the virus through its house sibling.